Send Commissary at Colwell Probation Detention Center, GA.

 Quick Facts

-• Online and phone deposits usually require the state, facility, and the inmate’s name or ID to complete the transfer.
+• Online or phone deposits generally require the state, facility name, and the inmate’s name or ID to route funds correctly.

 Common Questions

-How do I send money to someone at Colwell Probation Detention Center?
+What methods can I use to send money for someone at Colwell Probation Detention Center?

-What information do I need to provide when adding money to an inmate’s account?
+What information do I need to provide when sending money to an inmate?

-Online and phone deposits typically require the state, facility name, and the inmate’s exact name or ID number.
-If you mail a money order and voucher, match the printable voucher instructions and facility details exactly to avoid processing delays.
+Online or phone deposits typically require the state, facility name, and the inmate’s full name or ID number.
+For mailed money orders and vouchers, follow the facility’s requirements exactly to prevent processing delays.

-Will money I send go straight to the inmate’s commissary balance at Colwell?
+Will the money I send go straight to the inmate’s spending account?

 Not always.
-Deposited funds go into the inmate’s account, but the facility may apply incoming money to outstanding debts, fees, or other obligations before it’s available for commissary.
+The money is credited to the inmate’s account, but the facility may apply incoming funds to outstanding debts or fees first.

 Other Guides for Colwell Probation Detention Center, GA